wxwern/clarity/README.md

 ## Dependencies

-- [SF Pro](https://developer.apple.com/fonts/) and [SF Symbols](https://developer.apple.com/sf-symbols/) - Apple's San Francisco font and symbols.
+- [San Francisco fonts](https://developer.apple.com/fonts/) and [San Francisco symbols](https://developer.apple.com/sf-symbols/) - font and symbols used by Apple platforms.
+Should be available by default on macOS.
 - [acextract](https://github.com/bartoszj/acextract) - Assets.car extracter for extracting app icons if needed.
 Though, [acextract v2.2](https://github.com/bartoszj/acextract/releases/tag/2.2) is included in the `scripts/` directory and is automatically used.

 ## Usage